OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: Introduction

-The purpose of this paper is to present simulations of compact neutron stars including self-consistent general-relativistic effects.
-Also, we compactify in a single publication all the necessary techniques required for the implementation of a GR-PIC code, which does not exist systematically in the literature, as far as we know.
+The purpose of this paper is to present the first simulations of compact millisecond neutron stars including self-consistent general-relativistic effects, using a charge-conserving GR-PIC code.
+Also, we summarize all the necessary techniques required for the implementation of a GR-PIC code. {As far as we know, a systematic description of the GR-PIC algorithm does not exist in the literature}.
 We detail the methodology and algorithms used to extend the particle-in-cell code OSIRIS to include GR effects in Sect.~\ref{Sec: GR-PIC}.
-In Sects.~\ref{Sec: Results sec3} and~\ref{Sec: Results sec4}, we perform numerical experiments of such magnetospheres by varying the plasma injection methods to explore the full range of magnetospheric solutions, from quasi-force-free to full-charge-separated solutions, expanding on the consequent observational implications.
+In Sects.~\ref{Sec: Results sec3} and~\ref{Sec: Results sec4}, we perform numerical experiments of such magnetospheres by varying the plasma injection methods to explore the full range of magnetospheric solutions, from quasi-force-free to full-charge-separated solutions, expanding on the consequent observational implications. {We show that \draft{the} correct \draft{dimensions} of the polar cap and spacelike current region \draft{can} only \draft{be obtained} when considering the lapse function effects.
+Also, we demonstrate that charge-separated magnetospheric solutions possess smaller values of the spacelike angle with respect to force-free (FF) estimates.
+Therefore,} we conjecture the existence of narrower radio beams from weak pulsars, some still observable beyond the expected death line.
 Conclusions and future prospects are presented in Sect.~\ref{Sec: Conclusions}.